ericdunbar/ICS2O_wiki/termwork/computer-systems/Hardware-Network-OS-Research-And-Report.md

 1. Individually, you will be researching one of 28 topics below.
 You will become the _expert_ on the topic you've been given.
 You will produce a resource (web page, document etc) that other students can learn from.
 They will be relying on your expertise to complete the [next assignment](Hardware-Network-OS-Applying-Your-Knowledge).

-See your teacher for topic selection process.
+See your teacher for topic selection process, and whether this assignment will be assessed.

 | Hardware |
 |---|